Monday, February 22, 2010

 02 Iceland

-A: Iceland gave us a string of mid-tempo piano-led pop ballads, none of them to much effect, however together they were.
+A: Iceland gave us a string of mid-tempo piano-led pop ballads around this time, none of them to much effect, however together they were.
 I’m not surprised they’ve never returned to them.
-There are some nice touches to this, particularly the harmonies, but the tune itself doesn’t really go anywhere that hooks you.
+There are some nice touches to this one, particularly the harmonies, but the tune itself doesn’t go anywhere that hooks you.

 03 Malta

 B: “Our lines of love ain’t rhyming and the rhythm is all gone” – but surprisingly for Malta these lyrics aren’t at all garbled.
-Still bog standard though and a precursor for the saccharine onslaught to follow for the next two decades.
+Still bog-standard though, and a precursor for the saccharine onslaught to follow.

-A: Oh, hooray!
-The lyrics might be decent by Malta’s standards, but Paul Giordimaina’s accent is still awful, so it might as well still be in Maltese.
-As their first entry since the abortive attempts of the early ’70s it is pretty shrewd, and I can see why it did well.
-Not that I like it much, needless to say.
+A: The lyrics might be decent, but Paul Giordimaina’s accent is awful, so this might as well be in Maltese.
+As their first entry since the abortive attempts of the early ’70s it

 V: They look like two characters out of a soap opera.
 Works pretty well live.